sthnaqvi/http-webnode/README.md

 `-a` Address to use (defaults to 0.0.0.0)

 `-d` Show directory listings (defaults to 'True')

+`-n` Error filename without .html (defaults to 404, redirect to 404.html)

 `-i` Display autoIndex (defaults to 'True')